insarlab/MintPy/docs/hdfeos5.md

 ### 4. Web Viewer ###

 HDF-EOS5 file format is used as the input of the University of Miami's web viewer for InSAR time-series products.
-Below is a screenshot of the web viewer for the dataset on Kuju volcano from ALOS-1 acending track 422.
+Below is a screenshot of the web viewer for the dataset on Kuju volcano from ALOS-1 ascending track 422.

 <p align="center"><b>http://insarmaps.miami.edu</b><br></p>